photo by Dan Rajter

 Her work leans into the mythic, epic, and bold with a deft simplicity and unabashed theatricality.
 She is drawn to stories and characters historically kept in the shadows; illuminating their depths in spare, embodied, and lyrical ways.
 Kate meets every project as a creative collaborator in the spirit of both rigor and play, driven by a boundless curiosity for the human condition and our connection to the natural world.

-Kate trained as a theatre director at The Lir National Academy of Dramatic Art.
-She holds a BFA in Theatre Arts (Acting) from Rutgers, Mason Gross School of the Arts, and spent her most formative year at Shakespeare’s Globe under the tutelage of Mike Alfreds.
+Kate trained as a theatre director at The Lir National Academy of Dramatic Art in Dublin.
+She holds a BFA in Theatre Arts (Acting) from Rutgers, Mason Gross School of the Arts, and spent her most formative year at Shakespeare’s Globe in London under the tutelage of Mike Alfreds.